Warwickshire's best kept secret for road runners, Draycote Water offers smooth, flat road with stunning reservoir and countryside views.

 Race Numbers: For collection at registration on the day only, numbers will not be posted.
 To be fastened to the front of your top using safety pins provided at registration, your number should be visible at all times.
 Your timing chip is attached to the back of your number and should not be removed.

-Route: The course starts a short walk from the race village, beginning on the upper pathway and heading north for approximately 1km before turning back onto the lower perimeter road.
-It then continues back to the race village for approximately 1.5km followed by one complete clockwise lap of the reservoir.
+Route: The course starts a short walk from the race village, beginning on the lower perimeter road and heading back to the race village for approximately 1km followed by two complete clockwise laps of the reservoir.
 The race, predominantly on tarmac pathway but including loose gravel in places, is suitable for runners of all abilities.
 Please always be vigilant of other runners, spectators, dogs, cyclists and other users of public footpaths and rights of way.

 Licensing: This race will be licensed with UK Athletics and the results submitted to Run Britain within a week of the race.